FionaXie1992/PearPlayer.js/README_EN.md

 - Multi-protocol (HTTP, HTTPS, WebRTC) and multi-source
 -	Self-developed scheduling algorithm provides the users with wonderful video watching experience while maximizing the P2P ratio at the same time.
 -	No parameters needed to be entered by default (The system can self-adapt according to the video bit rate, etc.).
 Algorithms and parameters can be adjusted in advanced mode.
--	Buffers are limited to save bandwidth/traffic for CP user.
+-	Buffers are limited to save bandwidth/traffic for CP users.
 -	Support Chrome, Firefox, Opera, IE, Edge and other mainstream browsers; Will support Safari, Tencent WeChat and X5/TBS (Multi-source transmission is enabled; The playing issues can shortly be well resolved by MSE.)
 -	Optional access to low cost, high availability Pear Fog CDN
 -	Fully encrypted via TLS/DTLS default by protocols, no DPI features; Statistical characteristics can be further eliminated using dynamic port mapping of Pear Fog pack.